kti25/SQL/README.md

 R Studio (Down at bottom of page for free download): https://www.rstudio.com/products/rstudio/download/#download

 You will be using R Studio as it is more user friendly.

+Download the "Sample Code for Getting Started.R" from the repository above.